identiops/terraform-hcloud-k3s/README.md

    - Ensure that the `cluster_init_action.init` and `cluster_init_action.reset`
      settings are disabled.
    - Drain the old nodes: `kubectl drain node-xyz`
-   - Once all pods have been migrateded, delete the old nodes:
+   - Once all pods have been migrated, delete the old nodes:
      `kubectl delete node node-xyz`
    - Then rename the node pool to achieve deletion and replacement in one configuration change.